They say a diamond is just a piece of charcoal that has learned to handle pressure exceptionally well.

-The Churning, Inner Leadership is a book that shows us how we, too, can learn to handle the stresses of change in ways that make us stronger and more valuable.
+This time of change is putting us all under pressure.
+And The Churning, Inner Leadership is a book that shows us how we, too, can learn to handle that pressure in ways that make us stronger and more valuable.

-- Remaining calm, centred, and grounded, even in a crisis, deeply connected with what is most important to us and who we are at our best
+- Remaining calm, centred, and grounded, even in a crisis, deeply connected with who we are at our best and what matters most to us

 - Making clearer sense of the situations we find ourself in